 There are later busses as well but I suggest you should get to Coba early, both because this way you manage to visit both the Coba ruins and the Coba cenotes but also because it’s extremely hot later in the morning and the archeological site would be overcrowded with groups.
 The ride to Coba village takes about an hour.

-Return bus to Tulum leaves Coba at 3 PM (first-class bus ADO), and Mayab leaves at 5 PM.
+The return bus to Tulum leaves Coba at 3 PM (first-class bus ADO), and Mayab leaves at 5 PM.

-Very Important to know that you can check the ADO schedule online but the Mayab schedule is not published so you need to ask to the ticket office at the bus station.
+Very Important to know that you can check the ADO schedule online but the Mayab schedule is not published so you need to ask the ticket office at the bus station.
 Please always double-check the time I gave you because they might change.

 Where to stay in Cobà (with rates)

 As I mentioned, Coba’ is an easy one-day tour from Tulum, but if you wish to take it even easier and explore the countryside you may decide to stay here for a couple of nights.
 Here below I am including some options on where to stay in Coba

 Top Luxury Hotel in Cobà

 This an exquisite high-end property for the sophisticated traveler who is looking for elegance and tranquility.
 Located at the very end of the main road of Cobà right on the lagoon.